 How to Make Pluckers Hot Wings

 Making wings at home is pretty easy!
-It takes a couple of steps, but it isn’t difficult to be a master of wings in no time at all.
+It takes a couple of steps, but it isn’t challenging to be a master of wings in no time at all.
 You will need to:

 - Cut the wings.
-Most of the time it’s cheaper by whole wings, and quickly cut them.
+Most of the time it’s cheaper by the whole wings, and they are quickly cut.

 - Fry the wings.
 If you don’t have a fryer, you can grab a large pot and a thermometer.
-You will fry the wings until they are golden and crispy.
+Fry the wings until golden and crispy.

 - Make the buffalo sauce.
 This is where the magic happens.
 Add all of the ingredients to the pot, and heat through